retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 So me and 2 of my friends waited for each other to finish Noah, and went ahead to read Chaos;Head Love Chu Chu (C;H LCC) together.
 Didn't go as smoothly as I expected, however in the end we all did finish it _somehow_.
 After that, into C;C LCC I was going alone.

-The situation around Chaos;Child Love Chu Chu was tough in 2021, comparing to the following years, there was no real way to run it on PC.
+The situation around Chaos;Child Love Chu Chu was tough in 2021, comparing to the following years: there was no real way to run it on PC.
 It was only released for PS4 and PS Vita, with non existent and not working emulators respectively.
 But of course CoZ couldn't forget to mention that they are working on their own engine that would allow to run LCC games, sometimes saying that it actually works.

 In reality, nothing was working for a general user.
 Seemed like CoZ developers weren't interested in working on it.
 They could write that many features were working and post updates, but out of the box there was no way to run anything.